 If your itinerary warrants it, I would highly recommend staying the night (or two) in the area so you really get to soak in all the beauty without any time constraints!

-If you choose to stay the night, you can dedicate an entire day to renting boats and exploring the Gorges du Verdon.
-You can easily spend hours kayaking through the Verdon Gorge, cliff jumping, swimming in the Lac du Saint Croix, picnicking along the beach, and driving the scenic loop!
+If you choose to stay the night, you can dedicate an entire day to renting boats and exploring the gorge.
+You can easily spend hours kayaking the Verdon Gorge, cliff jumping, swimming in the Lac du Saint Croix, picnicking along the beach, and driving the scenic loop!

 TIP: If you decide to rent a boat, don’t forget to pack a Bluetooth speaker!
 I was playing music while boating down the most beautiful canyon in the world.
 This was not only a good investment for the day at the Gorge, but the vacation in general!
 Playing fun music while getting ready helps fight jet lag, trust me on this one.